-Another unique feature of dialectical behavior therapy is the presence of support therapists.
+Another unique feature of dialectical behavioral therapy is the presence of support therapists.
 These people are considered the “therapists for the therapists.”
-This team supports DBT providers in their work and helps dialectical behavior therapy therapists stay motivated and competent so they can avoid burnout.
+This team supports DBT providers in their work and helps DBT therapists stay motivated and competent so they can avoid burnout.

-When people enter dialectical behavior therapy treatment, there are four distinct stages that mark the treatment process.
+When people enter DBT treatment, there are four distinct stages that mark the treatment process.
 These stages are as follows:

 With this stage, people may be dealing with major issues along with addiction like self-harm and even suicide.
 When entering therapy, people may feel that are at the lowest of the low.
 In this stage, the goals center on crisis intervention and getting the client to a safe space.